corda/corda/docs/source/building-against-master.rst

   * Unix/Mac OSX: ``./gradlew install``
   * Windows: ``gradlew.bat install``

-  This step is not necessary when using a stable releases, as the stable releases are published online

   .. warning:: If you do modify your local Corda repository after having published it to Maven local, then you must
      re-publish it to Maven local for the local installation to reflect the changes you have made.